wordswords/vWorkbench/README.md

 - Use `d2o` or `d3o` to resolve conflicts.
 - Use `:wq` to save and exit.

+## Massren - Mass rename

+- Use `massren` to rename large numbers of files easily using VIM

 ## VIM's Inbuilt Terminal

 - Run commands with `:term`.